sebastian-mora/ruse_website/blogs/a-quick-look-at-pritunl-vpn/index.md

 - @auth.session
 - @auth.open_auth

-You can check out the implementation of @auth.session_light_auth and @auth.session in `./auth.app.py` but the main difference is that "light_auth" does not require and CSRF token while "session" does. open_auth is as it sounds is an unauthenticated route.
+You can check out the implementation of @auth.session_light_auth and @auth.session in `./auth.app.py` but the main difference is that "light_auth" does not require and CSRF token while "session" does. open_auth is as it sounds an unauthenticated route.

 Here is a list of unauthenticated routes I found in the code.